So here it is - Jeep's first truck in over 27 years:

 The 2020 Jeep JT Gladiator is actually happening.
 While many doubted Fiat Chrysler's resolve to bring a new Jeep truck to the market, everyone in the Jeep department was actually taking enthusiast feedback to heart in order to create a vehicle that is - at once - dynamic and innovative, while also living up to the legendary Jeep name.
 Originally, FCA was planning on a summer 2018 roll out for the truck which would have put the vehicle in dealerships about a year after the planned launch of the new Jeep Wrangler JL.
 But when that new Wrangler encountered delays, so did the release schedule for the JT.
-Currently, FCA expects production to begin early in 2019, with an anticipated dealership rollout during the year's second quarter.
+And now it is here as dealerships around the country are currently taking delivery of Gladiator production trucks.

 As far as the vehicle itself, Jeep executives said they pondered all kinds of name ideas including Scrambler and Comanche, before settling on the powerful-sounding Gladiator.
 Something they believed best represented what they wanted the truck to be when it reached the market.
 It will exclusively have four-doors as Jeep said it examined mountains of data suggesting that size provides the best selling result.
 It is also midsize, possessing a five-foot steel bed including cargo restraints, bed lighting, available power outlet and tonneau cover.
 This bed size makes it perfect for those hauling canoes, kayaks, mountain bikes or other fun accessories like tents or overlanding equipment.
 The tailgate is also dampened so it it easier to open, and contains cleats which allows the tailgate to remain open in several different positions.